-If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time period.
+If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.

-(b) Contact in event of unauthorized transfer - If you believe your card and/or code has been lost or stolen, call or write us at the telephone number address listed in this brochure.
+(b) Contact in event of unauthorized transfer.
+If you believe your card and/or code has been lost or stolen, call or write us at the telephone number or address listed in this brochure.
 You should also call the number or write to the address listed in this brochure if you believe a transfer has been made using the information from your check without your permission.

 ERROR RESOLUTION NOTICE

 In Case of Errors or Questions About Your Electronic Transfers, Call or Write us at the telephone number or address listed in this brochure, as soon as you can, if you think your statement or receipt is wrong or if you need more

 information about a transfer listed on the statement or receipt.
 We must hear from you no later than 60 days after we sent the FIRST statement on which the problem or error appeared.

 (1) Tell us your name and account number (if any).